veertuinc/getting-started/README.md

 - If the first argument is `--delete`, it will only remove the instance and other items needed for the build cloud.

 ### [`prepare-anka-node.bash`](./AWS/prepare-anka-node.bash)

+> Requires you first run `prepare-build-cloud.bash`.
+Otherwise, you need to set several necessary environment variables before execution.
+These ENVs can be found in the script under the comment `# Collect all existing ids and instances`.

 - Running this script will create everything necessary inside of AWS to run a mac1.metal instance and then install Anka inside.
 You'll be prompted for the Anka license to use if the ANKA_LICENSE env variable is not set.
 - Relies on scripts from https://github.com/veertuinc/aws-ec2-mac-amis